nicolargo/hing/README.md

-# hing
+# Hing

-A pure Python HTTP ping
+Hing is a pure Python HTTP Ping library.

+The goal is to ping remote server/site using the HTTP protocol.

+Current limitation: Python 2 only !